-Not only did they boost loading times by about 35%, they also hooked the site up on a fully scalable grid, to make navigation easier.
+Not only did Walmart boost loading times by about 35%, they also hooked the site up on a fully scalable grid, to make navigation easier.

-The design has been improved and holds up to modern user experience criteria.
+Walmart improved its design, ensuring it holds up to modern user experience criteria.

 Furthermore, the website is now responsive and exactly fits itself to custom browser and screen sizes for different kinds of tablets and smartphones.

-They also used A/B split testing to determine what really works and what doesn’t.
-That’s how they came up with this.
+Walmart also used A/B split testing to determine what really works and what doesn’t.

-Collected data showed that removing the “Add to cart” or “View item” button, for things that weren’t available to order anyways, drastically improved conversions.
+Collected data showed that removing the “Add to cart” or “View item” button, for things that weren’t available to order anyway, drastically improved conversions.

 You split your traffic into two groups.

 Group A gets to see a different version of your website than group B.

 You can test different factors, like headlines, colors, buttons, website design, calls-to-action, font size, and more.

 A/B testing is even used during presidential elections.